browserengineering/book/book/styles.md

  as a style sheet.[^ordered] Inline style sheets are useful for creating self-contained example web pages, but more importantly are a way that web sites can load faster by reducing the number of round-trip network requests to the server.
-Since no angle brackets are allowed in a style sheet, you can implement this feature by consuming input charactures after `<style>` up to the next `<` character.
+Since stylesheets typically don't contain left angle brackets, you can implement this feature without modifying the HTML parser.

 [^ordered]: Inline style sheets should apply after all external style sheets in the cascade, and apply in order of their position in the HTML.